 I particularly loved the sound of the Atom running a Sennheiser HD 600 and 6XX.
-You’re getting plenty of juice for around $100, and the signal is cleaner than Windex homie!
+You’re getting plenty of juice for around $100, and the signal is cleaner than Windex, homie!

-Like the Atom, the Black Label functions as both an Amp and preamp, but is also a dedicated Amp/DAC as well.
+So the Black Label functions as both an Amp and preamp, but is also a dedicated Amp/DAC as well.

 WOOO!! -Ric Flair

-A quick run down reveals smart power charging (confirmed working), S/PDIF in/out jack with optical adapter for console gaming (and whatever else strikes your fancy), USB-A for your laptop, a pair of RCA outs to your studio monitors, stereo receiver, etc., 3.5mm line out on the front for use with a phone (I used it with my Android), an XBass+ switch on the front with Soundstage enhancer, a power mode switch featuring Eco, Normal, and Turbo mode, a Polarity switch and a Filter featuring Bit Perfect, Minimum Phase, and Standard, an IEMatch switch for High Sensitivity or Ultra Sensitivity IEM’s and headphones, enough juice to power a small country, and a partridge in a pear tree.
+A quick run down reveals smart power charging (confirmed working), S/PDIF in/out jack with optical adapter for console gaming (and whatever else strikes your fancy), USB-A for your laptop, a pair of RCA outs to your studio monitors, 3.5mm line out on the front for use with a phone (I used it with my Android), an XBass+ switch on the front with Soundstage enhancer, a power mode switch featuring Eco, Normal, and Turbo mode, a Polarity switch and a Filter featuring Bit Perfect, Minimum Phase, and Standard, an IEMatch switch for High Sensitivity or Ultra Sensitivity IEM’s and headphones, enough juice to power a small country, and a partridge in a pear tree.

 Oh. my.
 God.